 6. They Take In Every Animal They Can

-Shelters are different than privately owned and run rescues.
+Shelters differ from privately owned and run rescues.
 Private rescues may have a certain breed or animal they pull from shelters or the streets and then rehome, such as a Bulldog specific rescue or a senior dog specific rescue.

 This does not make them the enemy, though.
-Shelters do everything in their power to keep all the animals in their care safe, healthy, and out of danger–including euthanization.
+Shelters do everything in their power to keep all the animals in their care safe, healthy, and out of danger — including euthanasia.
 In fact, many shelters are moving to a no-kill model if they haven’t already.

 7. They Fight Hard To Get Every Animal A Forever Home

 They have volunteers who foster animals when the facility becomes cramped.
 Some employees foster, too.
-They reach out and make sure that every animal that crosses through the shelter doors has a shot at a better life.
+They reach out and make sure that every animal who crosses through the shelter doors has a shot at a better life.

 Millions of animals would be helpless without the help of animal shelters.
 Consider showing your appreciation to your local animal shelter for all they do by donating or volunteering.

 Have you ever volunteered at an animal shelter?
 How should people support shelters during Animal Shelter Appreciation Week?
 Let us know in the comments below!